AzureCosmosDB/labs/dotnet/labs/01-creating_partitioned_collection.md

     using Microsoft.Azure.Cosmos;
     ```

-1. Within the **Program** class, add the following lines of code to create variables for your connection information and Cosmos client:
+1. Within the `Program` class, add the following lines of code to create variables for your connection information and Cosmos client:

     ```csharp
     private static readonly string _endpointUri = "";
     private static readonly string _primaryKey = "";
-    private static CosmosClient _client;
+    private static CosmosClient _client = new CosmosClient(_endpointUri, _primaryKey);
     ```

 1. For the `_endpointUri` variable, replace the placeholder value with the **URI** value from your Azure Cosmos DB account